 As I read through the resources and watched the video of Mr. Rogers, something struck me.
 The first suggestion Mr. Rogers makes is to ask and encourage your young child to use their own words to describe what is happening around them.
 He explains that sometimes children can perceive or imagine the tragedy to be greater than it is.
 He also suggests providing support and reassurance to the child in a calm manner, making it clear to them that you are there and always will be.
 That point really struck me.
 I immediately thought of the conversations I had had with my parents.
 I also thought of times in my life that something scary has happened- a car accident for example-and my first call was to my mom.
 She is a huge source of calm and comfort for me, even as an adult.
 I found myself asking: How, as both an educator and advocate, can I provide that source of calm and comfort for children that may not have that such an adult in their life?

 Providing children with a safe, supportive relationship in which they can freely express their feelings is a much bigger call to action than just myself.
 Young children need to have a “helper” as Mr. Rogers said.
-They must have a supportive, caring, trustworthy adult that they can lean on in a time of uncertainty.
+They must have a supportive, caring, trustworthy adult that they can lean on in a time of uncertainty and this goes a long way with the senior citizens as well but they have 33 hour home care givers in their facilities and this is what children need as well.
 As a community and nation we must all do our part to provide that for all children.
 In our ever changing society, it is our role as community members, parents, caregivers, teachers, etc. to model a calm response to crisis and be a stabilizing force to the children we interact with.
 Being a “helper” to young children can take many forms.
 I encourage you to find a way show the children in your community that you care.
 This can be as simple as offering a smile or a kind word, volunteering to participate in their class, encouraging them to share their feelings with you or writing an uplifting note and putting it in their lunchbox.
 Just like a ship seeks out a safe harbor to weather a storm, children will seek out and share with the adults that offer a safe place to them.
 Ultimately, being a “helper” shows children that whatever is happening around them, there are, and will also be, adults that care, support and love them.
 It is a powerful thing to learn, at a young age, there are adults around that you can always go to.
 That lesson can help to shape a young child as they continue to develop and find their way in the world.
 It can also continue to serve you as an adult!
 I know that whatever may happen in my life-big or small- I can call my parents.
 They are my “helpers”.
 They will be calm and provide me with a safe place to see a solution to the problem.
 This supportive relationship began at a young age and continues today.
 I charge you to be a “helper”-be that adult for a young child.
 It the responsibility of every member of the community to provide children with a supportive relationship and cultivate future generations- especially in trying times.